arn008/kubernetes-workshop/basics.en.md

 Create a .yaml or .json file with a deployment for our playground application.
 Set the replicas to three.
 Add the selector `app=openvalue`.
 Don't remove the service from previous step, the selector will add new pods to the service.

-Check whether load balancing is worden by visiting the app at `/actuator/info`.
+Check whether load balancing is working by visiting the app at `/actuator/info`.
 The hostname will change after some refreshes.

 Hints:
  - First remove the old pod (`kubectl delete -f <file>` or `kubectl delete pod <name>`)